Math Placement and Quantitative Experience

 - The Prep and Learning Module; an individualized, self-paced online review for students to refresh their knowledge on forgotten topics.

-- Assessments must be completed and submitted within the two-hour time limit.
+- Assessments must be completed and submitted before the two-hour time limit expires.

 Level 4 (ALEKS score 76-100)

 Level 3 (ALEKS score 61-75)